jbrown2155/week_12_NLP/README.md

 #### N-grams

-Next, look at the ngrams and word frequency for each coin.
+Next, I looked at the ngrams and word frequency for each coin.

-1. Use NLTK to produce the ngrams for N = 2.
+1. Used NLTK to produce the ngrams for N = 2.
-2. List the top 10 words for each coin.
+2. Listed the top 10 words for each coin.

 #### Word Clouds

-Finally, generate word clouds for each coin to summarize the news for each coin.
+Finally, I generated word clouds for each coin to summarize the news for each coin.

 ![btc-word-cloud.png](Images/btc-word-cloud.png)